Advanced Placement English Language and Composition course is a popular one.

 Two different English courses are English Literature and English Language.
 But is it beneficial to choose AP Language?
 Let’s take a look.

 AP Language is broad and has a much broader scope.
-It helps you to deconstruct the arguments mostly in the non-fictional works.
+It helps you to deconstruct the arguments mostly in non-fictional works.

 Non-fiction is a broad category that includes topics ranging from journalism, satires, comedy, and photography.
 It requires a lot of writing to improve your arguments.